rocketjishao/tagSeq/README.md

       $ sudo apt-get update
       $ sudo apt-get install python
-  Change directory to the file pathway for main.py; Sort out the RNAs with tag RNA sequence, meanwhile cut off the first 40 nt by typing in:
+  Change directory to the file pathway for main.py; Sort out the RNAs with and without tag sequence, meanwhile cut off the first 40 nt by typing in:
       $ python main.py input_file.fastq output_file.fastq
         (Result file: tagged.fastq (as an example))